JooNiv/portfolio-backend/README.md

 # Portfolio Backend

-A Rust backend service for managing notes, using PostgreSQL and Docker.
+A Rust backend service for managing notes, using Rust, Salvo, PosgreSQL and Docker.

 ## Features